bp0/rpiz/README.md

 # rpiz
-A CPU-Z-like thing for Raspberry Pi.
+A CPU-Z-like thing for Raspberry Pi and perhaps other SBCs.

 Build
 -----
 Requires GTK+ 2.
 Install Debian's libgtk2.0-dev package or equivalent.
-> sh build.sh
+> make all

 Run
 ---